drmarkreuter/abominableInstruments/README.md

 #### A lovely wooden toy piano, sampling each note, with extended mapping across the entire keyboard.
 Provided in SFZ and decentSampler formats.
 [Toy Piano zip file download](https://github.com/drmarkreuter/abominableInstruments/blob/main/Toy%20Piano.zip)

+## Playground Tubular Bells
+#### Made from a tubular bell toy found in a playground in the city and recorded on a cold Sunday morning.
+Provided in SFZ and decentSampler formats.